Why Does Life Insurance Matter? What Does It Do For You?

 The main benefit of whole life insurance is predictability.
 You can match known future expenses to known future savings inside your whole life insurance policy.
 If you fail to save enough before you die, your whole life death benefit makes up the difference.

 You can use the policy’s cash values while you’re alive, through partial surrender of paid-up life insurance or through policy loans.
 If you use policy loans for major purchases, and you repay those loan at a market rate of interest, there’s also the potential to increase your cash values and death benefit over and above what you otherwise would have had.

 Whole life is essentially a “forced savings.”
 You have to make those premiums every month, which makes it easy to “stay on track” with your insurance and savings plan.
-According to some research, it’s very difficult for the average investor to beat the net, after-tax, returns of a well-designed whole life insurance policy over the long-term, which makes the life insurance policy a simple method of saving up money without the risk of investing.

 The Bad: The life insurance business is like any other business — there are poor, average, and excellent companies selling poor, average, and excellent policies.
 In the whole life space, it’s sometimes difficult to tell which is which.

 With whole life, you also have to think long-term.
 Premiums go on theoretically forever, so you have to have the mindset of a perpetual saver.
 Not everyone likes that idea.
 Be willing to save money consistently each and every month and put that savings toward your premiums.

 A poorly-designed whole life insurance policy, or a subpar product, will be an exercise in frustration and can make you feel like you made the wrong choice.
 With whole life insurance, your choice of agent or broker is very important.
 If this person shows little or no genuine interest in servicing your policy for the next 20+ years, then, it’s going to feel like you made the wrong choice.